shreyas-makes/ghost-in-a-shell/docs/spike-x5-ghostty-restore-fidelity.md

 2. each tab within that window in order
 3. each pane within that tab in saved pane order

-This does not prove arbitrary geometric equivalence for complex split trees, but it does give a deterministic restore algorithm for the current linear pane list model in `workspace_snapshot`.
+This does not prove arbitrary geometric equivalence for every complex split tree, but it does give a deterministic restore algorithm for the current pane model in `workspace_snapshot`, and later topology-aware improvements built on this successfully restored common nested layouts in live testing.

 ### F3: Working directory is restorable, but it may not be observable immediately